 Are you a morning lark or a night owl?

-A collaborative research project between the University of Haifa and the Technion – Israel Institute of Technology has found that “morning people” and “night people” differ from each other in their gut microbiome – the bacterial populations that inhabit our digestive tract.
+Whether you’re a “morning person” or a “night person” may have something to do with your gut bacteria.
+A collaborative research project between the University of Haifa and the Technion has found that “morning people” and “night people” differ from each other in their gut microbiome – the bacterial populations that inhabit our digestive tract.

-According to Prof. Shochat, “The current practice is to divide people into three different “chronotypes” (chronotype is the body’s natural disposition to be awake or asleep at certain times), which, according to earlier studies, were already known to be genetically different: “larks”, who are morning people who get up early and are at their best in the morning; “owls” – night people who go to bed late and have a hard time functioning in the morning; and the intermediate group, which is made up of most of the population.
-Studies conducted in recent years found significant differences between the different chronotypes – physiological, cognitive and in the structure of their personality.
-It’s worth noting that a number of studies concerning the genetic mechanisms that influence circadian rhythm – our “body clock” – were at the core of the Nobel Prize in Medicine for 2017.”
+Every person falls into one of three chronotypes: “larks,” who are morning people who get up early and are at their best in the morning; “owls,” who are night people who go to bed late and have a hard time functioning in the morning; and the intermediate group, which is made up of most of the population.
+Studies conducted in recent years found significant differences between the different chronotypes – physiological, cognitive, and in the structure of their personality.

-The researchers made a pitch to the general public and recruited volunteers, from across the country, who sent in stool samples and reported on their sleep patterns and eating behaviors.
-The researchers characterized the composition of the gut flora of 91 volunteers belonging to the three chronotypes (morning people, night people and intermediate types) through DNA sequencing of the samples.
+Initial evidence from Prof. Tauber’s lab suggests that changes in gut microbiome composition may affect chronotype identity, prompting the collaboration between the Technion and the University of Haifa.
+The researchers recruited volunteers from across Israel, who sent in stool samples and reported on their sleep patterns and eating behaviors.
+The researchers characterized the composition of the gut flora of 91 volunteers belonging to the three chronotypes (morning people, night people, and intermediate types) through DNA sequencing of the samples.

-The research results point to differences between the microbiome of “larks” and “owls”; among “larks”, the researchers found a higher percentage of the bacterial genus Alistipes, whereas among “owls”, the bacteria belonging to the Lachnospira genus were higher –bacteria that produce butyrate, a short-chain fatty acid that is a source of signals related to sleep and wakefulness.
+Among “larks,” the researchers found a higher percentage of the bacterial genus Alistipes, whereas among “owls,” the bacteria belonging to the Lachnospira genus were higher.
+Lachnospira bacteria produce butyrate, a short-chain fatty acid that is a source of signals related to sleep and wakefulness.

-When the researchers reviewed the daily diets of the subjects through questionnaires, they again found significant differences between morning larks and night owls: morning people eat far more fruits and vegetables, drink mainly water and do not eat complex carbohydrates, whereas night people eat a high-fat diet, lots of meat, fewer fruits, and drink beverages that contain large amounts of sugar.
+When the researchers reviewed the daily diets of the subjects through questionnaires, they found additional significant differences between morning larks and night owls: morning people eat far more fruits and vegetables, drink mainly water, and do not eat complex carbohydrate.
+Night people, though, were found to eat a high-fat diet with a lot of meat and fewer fruits, and drink beverages containing large amounts of sugar.

-“Studies at our lab and other labs active in this sphere, show that our gut microbiome composition and our health are closely connected,” says Dr. Naama Geva-Zatorsky and Shaqed Carasso.
+“Studies at our lab and other labs active in this sphere, show that our gut microbiome composition and our health are closely connected,” said Prof. Geva-Zatorsky.
 “Moreover, our eating behaviors, diet, and habits can affect our gut microbiome composition.
 The present research focuses on healthy people and paves the way to characterizing not only how bacteria vary between different chronotypes, but also to an understanding of how gut bacteria are affected by our habits and how they might affect us.
-It is important to note that causality was not yet proven, and this shall be the focus of our next study”
+It is important to note that causality was not yet proven, and this shall be the focus of our next study.”